redis-developer/banking-on-redis/docs/04-QUERY.md

 11) "exercise:transaction:452020"
 ```

 Yep.
-There's all our payments.
+There're all our payments.

 ## Searching TAG Fields ##